gabrielbarcik/FlappyBird-RLComparison/README.md

 We also train the agent using the DQN architecture implemented using tensorflow for comparison

+### How to reproduce
+1. Clone the repository locally
+2. In the root of the repository do pip install -e .
+3. Use the requirements.txt to setup your virtual environment
+4. train_foo.py trains the agent using the foo method
+5. enjoy.py displays the trained agent in the pygame environment Attention, a lot of computational power is needed to obtain good result, consider using GPUs

 ### Benchmarking
 To test and bechmark our implementation we used the Google Compute Platform.
 It was the ideal solution, as the training of these networks are usually very compute intensive and higly dependent on specifific hardware, such as GPUs